Ve-Ka/TP-Link-Archer-T4U-Driver-Script/README.md

 # TP-Link Archer T4U V3 Driver Script
 This is an auto installation script for TP-Link Archer T4U V3 Driver **rtl8822bu**

+To run it on raspberry pi, at downloaded location, in terminal **./TP-Link-T4U-Driver-Script**

 lsusb = 2357:0115

 ### Tested platform